cheddatech/CheddaBoards-Godot/docs/TROUBLESHOOTING.md

 **Cause:** Score exceeds game's anti-cheat limits.

-**Fix:** Check your game's rules on the dashboard.
-Default limits:
+**Fix:** Check your game's Security tab on the dashboard.
+Adjust limits based on your game's mechanics.
-- Max score per round: 5,000
-- Max streak delta: 200
-- Absolute score cap: 100,000

 ---

-# 📊 Leaderboard Issues
+## Leaderboard Issues

 ### Leaderboard is empty